Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Theoretical formalism : The quantum Vlasov equation

 We consider time-dependent external electric fields of the form

 where $E_0$ is the amplitude, $\Theta(t)$ is the Heaviside step function, $\omega$ is the carrier frequency and $\varphi$ is the carrier-envelope phase (CEP).
 The object $\mathcal{E}(t;\tau, \nu)$ is a bell-shaped envelope centered at the origin, characterized by a width parameter $\tau$ and a steepness parameter $\nu$.
 The electric field becomes asymmetric about $t=0$ whenever $\tau_1 \neq \tau_2$ and, to quantify this asymmetry, we introduce the \textit{pulse asymmetry parameter} $\beta = \tau_2/\tau_1$.
 The falling edge of the pulse is compressed for $\beta < 1$ and elongated for $\beta > 1$.
 The order $\nu$ controls the steepness of the envelope on either side of $t=0$; for a super-Gaussian envelope $\nu$ is referred to as the \emph{super-Gaussian} order.
+A side-effect of using step functions is that higher derivatives of the field at $t=0$ are not continuous, even though the field itself is continuous.
+This has consequences for the turning-point analysis, which requires analytic continuation of the field to complex-time plane.
+We discuss these issues in Subsec.~\ref{subsec:TP} and Appx.~\ref{app:TP identification}.